Ireland for Kids

 - National Symbol: harp, shamrock (young clover leaf), blue and green (national colours)

-- History: Celtic tribes on the island of Ireland from 600 BC.
+- History: Celtic tribes settled on the island of Ireland from 600 BC.
 Later Normans invaded the island in the 12th century.
 The big famine (hunger) in Ireland led many people to emigrate.
 Ireland was neutral in World War II.
-The Republic of Ireland is part of the EU.
 Independence from the UK was gained in 1921, then the republic became part of the Irish Free State.
 Since 1949 Republic of Ireland.
+The Republic of Ireland is part of the EU (European Union).

 Irish Landscape in West Cork